-- London Councils has been asked to nominate leads for two key strands dealing respectively with social and economic recovery: Cllr Georgia Gould will lead on the Economic Recovery Strand and we are talking to Conservative group in relation to Social Recovery strand - The Economic Recovery working group will focus on the stabilising and kickstarting the Capital's economy, encompassing broad themes such as unemployment, economic growth and a cleaner, greener London. - The Social Recovery working group will address the broad spectrum of social issues that have been impacted by the pandemic, including themes of poverty and destitution, keeping young people safe, health inequality, social isolation and the Shielding cohort. - Two additional working groups will cover the following strands: - Covid 19 Housing Delivery Taskforce Chaired by Tom Copley, Deputy Mayor for Housing.
-This group was established in April 2020 to develop a housing recovery plan focused on continued housing supply and developments that can deliver more social and other genuinely affordable homes.
-London Councils is represented by Darren Rodwell, Executive Member for Housing and Planning. - Commemoration.
-Details of this group of still under discussion and will be confirmed in due course. - The LRB is designed to bring together cross-sectoral representatives including local and central government, police, health, business, trade unions and the voluntary, community and faith sector - to lead, develop and establish long-term London recovery and renewal.
-The overarching objective of this programme is to restore confidence in the city, minimise the impacts on London's most vulnerable communities, and rebuild the city's economy and society.
-The inaugural meeting took place 4 June where overarching principles and ways of working for the structures were agreed.

-The LRB will oversee and be supported by the multi-agency London Recovery Taskforce which will be chaired by Nick Bowes, Mayoral Director of Policy at the Greater London Authority.
-The wider membership of the Taskforce is still under discussion and the inaugural meeting is set to take place on the 19 June.
-The Taskforce will implement the Board's vision and it will work closely and collaboratively with the SCG and Transition Management Group.
+- London Councils has nominated leading Members to the two key strands, dealing respectively with economic and social recovery: - Cllr Georgia Gould will lead on the Economic Recovery workstrand and is Co-Chairing a working group with Deputy Mayor Jules Pipe. - Cllr Ruth Dombey is Co-Chairing the Social Recovery workstrand, along with Deputy Mayor Debbie Weeks-Bernard. - The Economic Recovery working group is focusing on stabilising and then re-igniting the Capital's economy, encompassing broad themes such as unemployment, economic growth and a cleaner, greener London. - The Social Recovery working group will address the broad spectrum of social issues that have been impacted by the pandemic, including themes of poverty, keeping young people safe, health inequality and social isolation. - 9.
+The LRB is designed to bring together cross-sectoral representatives including local and central government, police, health, business, trade unions and the voluntary, community and faith sector to lead, develop and establish long-term London recovery and renewal.
+Its overarching objective is to restore confidence in the city, minimise the impacts on London's most vulnerable communities, and rebuild the city's economy and society.
+The inaugural meeting took place 4 June 2020, where overarching principles and ways of working for the structures were agreed. - 10.
+The LRB will oversee and be supported by the multi-agency London Recovery Taskforce which will ordinarily be chaired by Nick Bowes, Mayoral Director of Policy at the Greater London Authority.
+The Taskforce will implement the Board's vision and it is working closely and collaboratively with the SCG and Transition Management Group.